Eugenio Pisani

-Eugenio Pisani (born December 7, 1991, in Santa Margherita Ligure) is an Italian auto racing driver from Ravenna.
+Eugenio Pisani (born 7 December 1991, in Santa Margherita Ligure) is an Italian auto racing driver from Ravenna.

-From 2006, he competed in Italian Karting Championship.
+From 2006, Pisani competed in the Italian Karting Championship.
 In his first year, he finished the championship third and in the following year in fifth place.
 Pisani began racing cars (Italian Championship) in 2014 with his teammate Fabio Fabiani (who won the 2011 WTCC Jay-Ten Trophy) in a Seat Leon Supercopa Long-Run.
-At his first season he ended third in the Italian Seat Leon Supercopa Trophy and fifth in the "Coppa Italia".
+In his first season, he ended third in the Italian Seat Leon Supercopa Trophy and fifth in the "Coppa Italia".

-In 2015 he raced in the Lotus Cup Italy ending 4th overall with two podiums (2nd-3rd) and two 4th places over six races.
+In 2015, Pisani raced in the Lotus Cup Italy, ending fourth overall with two podiums (second-third) and two fourth places over six races.

-In 2016, he competed in the TCR Italian Series with a Seat Leon TCR by BF Motorsport and in the Italian Prototype Championship with a Norma M20F - Honda 2000 (CN2 Class) for Siliprandi Racing. winning the Under 25 Italian Prototype Championship and ending fifth overall.
+In 2016, Pisani competed in the TCR Italian Series with a Seat Leon TCR by BF Motorsport and in the Italian Prototype Championship with a Norma M20F - Honda 2000 (CN2 Class) for Siliprandi Racing. winning the Under 25 Italian Prototype Championship and ending fifth overall.

-In 2017 he won the Italian GT Cup Championship on board his Porsche 997 GT3 Cup.
+In 2017, Pisani won the Italian GT Cup Championship on board his Porsche 997 GT3 Cup.

-In 2018 he still competed in the Italian GT Cup Championship with Vincenzo Sauto, sharing the Porsche 997 GT3 Cup of Siliprandi Racing Team.
+In 2018, Pisani still competed in the Italian GT Cup Championship with Vincenzo Sauto, sharing the Porsche 997 GT3 Cup of Siliprandi Racing Team.